GlPortal/contribution-guide/development/getting-started.md

 # Compile
+- Make sure you can compile a basic C++ hello world example
-Make sure you can compile and run GlPortal using the COMPILE.md in the repository.
+- Make sure you can compile and run GlPortal using the instructions in COMPILE.md in the repository.

 # Find a first task
 You can do either of these